csanadszilagyi/MeanDashboardApp/README.md

 MongoDB has not been provided yet.

 ## Features
-- registration and login using JWT
+- registration, login auth using JWT
-- listing users with pagination
+- listing users with pagination, and providing edit/delete actions
+- realtime user search
 - can view/edit profile